writethedocs/www/docs/conf/atlantic/2024/news/get-ready.rst

 Hey everyone,

 We're just a few days from the start of the conference, and we're getting excited to see you soon!
-We're looking forward to gather for 3 days of content, collaboration, and conversation.
+We're looking forward to gathering for three days of content, collaboration, and conversation.

 We have a few reminders before we welcome you all on Sunday:

 * Ticket sales close this week, so grab yours now!
-* There are lots of ways to get involved at the conference on the day-of, which we list out below so you can prep a bit for them.
+* There are lots of ways to get involved at the conference on the day-of, which we list out below so you can prepare for them if you'd like to.

 Ticket sales close on **Thursday September 19th**
 -------------------------------------------------